 - A false system similar to production system

 - all access illegal

 - \Rightarrow any accessing is a potential intruder

-- Used as part of IDS
+- $\bullet\,$ Used as part of IDS

 - a connection results detailed monitoring

-- $\bullet\,$ How to keep an attacker from telling the difference from a real system
+- How to keep an attacker from telling the difference from a real system

 - should be not too weak

 - should have "real" data and traffic

-- if a virtual host, should not be visible
+- if a virtual system, should not be visible.
+Virtual systems (like VMWare, Xen and other) have benefit for external monitoring outside of honeypot OS.
+However, there are glues an attacker can use to identify being in honeypot.
+That may not be serious, however, because many production environments are now run virtualised.